cta-epfl/ctadata/README.md

-# Client for CTA Data Download Service
+# Client for CTA Data Download Service at Swiss CTA DC

+## Disclaimer

+This is a prototype development only for Swiss CTA DC.
+Please report bugs here, and for any details please inquire the CTAO CH DC management.

 ## Purpose